gvwilson/thirdbit/src/fiction/still-book/index.md

 "Oh!"
 Still was outraged, and the fact that neither Attic nor the roller skater seemed to mind the library closing just made her angrier.
-Libraries were---they were special, that's what they were.
+Libraries were—they were special, that's what they were.
 They were cool, quiet places where you could sit and read stories about faraway places, without anything bad happening.
 She pulled back from that thought as if it had singed her.
-She didn't want to think---she *couldn't* think---about bad things happening.
+She didn't want to think—she *couldn't* think—about bad things happening.

 "So do you always give people bad news?" she asked the roller skater.

 "Every chance I get," the roller skater confirmed.
-"The worse the better---pays more.
+"The worse the better—pays more.
 But it's just for now.
 I'm saving up.
 Going to the moon."

 Still saw Attic roll his eyes and shake his head.
 She smiled at the